-The GDTI Initiative was launched following the Waterman v.
+The GDTI Initiative was launched following the Boyd Kodak v.
 TPSB case, which prompted the TPSB and the TPS to enter into an agreement with the Ontario Human Rights Commission (OHRC) to revise Service policies, procedures, orders, forms (PPOF), and officer training, in consultation with trans and gender diverse (TGD) communities.
 In 2017, The Way Forward modernization plan further identified the need for systemic and cultural change within the Service, as well as ongoing community engagement.

 As part of the GDTI initiative, the Service is embarking on a fulsome review of its policies, procedures, orders, forms (PPOF) to ensure they are both gender diverse and trans-inclusive.

 The initiative has been advanced in consultation with Toronto’s trans and gender diverse (TGD) communities and an expert consultant who identified 25 TPSB policies and 49 TPS Procedures in which assigned sex, gender identity and/or gender expression are pertinent and made recommendations for trans-inclusive revisions.

 - Key Community Advisors – Members of gender diverse and trans communities who are familiar with community issues were invited to provide insight and feedback.